JacobHayes/login_metrics/README.md

 # the unique username and hostname/IP stats of failed logins.
 ```

-Does not work on Debian/Ubuntu.
+May not work on older Debian/Ubuntu systems.
 See issue #1

 Current
 -------